We will strive to facilitate creative, effective programming that addresses the immediate needs of children in

 The Paul Palank Memorial Foundation was formed to aid abused, neglected and abandoned children in

-legal battle that lasted more than nine years, ending in the United States Supreme Court, over the
+battle that lasted more than nine years, ending in the United States Supreme Court, over the wrongful death

 The Foundation in 2014 - A Ten Year Review

-What has gone before for the Foundation started in his honor, and what is envisioned for our future.
+what has gone before for the Foundation started in his honor, as well as what is envisioned for our future.
+We have granted

 generosity in teaching us how to do this work both optimally and optimistically is deeply appreciated.